kenu21/jv-online-shop/README.md

 # <a name="developer-start"></a>For developer

-Open this project in your IDE.
+Open the project in your IDE.

 Add it as maven project.